 Phytonix’s photobiological process uses carbon dioxide as the sole, nonbiomass feedstock and along with solar energy and water produces the desired biofuel/chemical with only oxygen and residual biomass as by‐products.
 The Phytonix technology/IP essentially takes the key genetic code/genes for a butanol synthesis pathway from nonphotosynthetic organisms and engineers them into the genome of a photosynthetic cyanobacteria.
 Thus, this enables butanol to be generated via a photosynthetic/photobiological engine, using carbon dioxide as the sole feedstock/carbon source.
 The Phytonix photosynthetic process takes place in cyanobacteria as aquatic‐based photosynthetic microorganism.
 Phytonix’s full production process requires both an organism as well as the equipment to grow the organisms for the direct secretion of liquid n‐butanol into the culture media and a back‐end process for the separation of the butanol from the water‐based culture solution.
 Butanol is a valuable industrial chemical with a wholesale global market size of ten billion dollars.

 The International Conference on Synthetic Biology hosted by Meetings International will be held in Paris, France this July for leaders within the Synthetic Biology field to gather and discuss the latest developments with upcoming technologies.

-Bruce Dannenberg, President and CEO of Phytonix, has accepted an invitation to present the current and upcoming advancements in the technologies of Phytonix Corporation.
+Bruce Dannenberg, President and CEO of Phytonix, has accepted an invitation to make a keynote presentation on the current and upcoming advancements in the technologies of Phytonix Corporation.

 To learn more about this conference click the link below.

-President and CEO of Phytonix Corporation, Bruce Dannenberg, has accepted an invitation to chair and present at the CO2 Reuse Summit hosted by Cogiton Group this May in Zurich, Switzerland.
+President and CEO of Phytonix Corporation, Bruce Dannenberg, accepted an invitation to chair and present at the CO2 Reuse Summit hosted by Cogiton Group this past May in Zurich, Switzerland.
 This conference is dedicated to building the industry of Carbon Dioxide Utilization in order to move towards a decarbonized future.

-Mr. Dannenberg will be making a presentation entitled “Biological Carbon Dioxide Utilization Technology for the Production of Low Cost Industrial Chemicals Utilizing Photosynthesis” in addition to chairing both days of the conference.
+Mr. Dannenberg made a presentation entitled “Biological Carbon Dioxide Utilization Technology for the Production of Low Cost Industrial Chemicals Utilizing Photosynthesis” in addition to chairing both days of the conference.